-Amortization expense increased by \$0.9 million in the first quarter of 2017, compared to the same period of 2016.
-The increase was primarily due to higher acquisition-related amortization as a result of the acquisitions undertaken in recent years.
+Amortization expense in the second quarter of 2017 was comparable to the same period of 2016.
+Amortization expense in the first six months of 2017 increased by \$0.9 million as a result of higher acquisition-related amortization recorded in the first quarter of 2017 as a result of the acquisitions undertaken in recent years.

-Amortization expense for the first quarter of 2017 included \$3.5 million of acquisition-related amortization, compared to \$2.4 million in the same period of 2016.
+Amortization expense for the second quarter and the first six months of 2017 included \$3.5 million and \$7.0 million of acquisition-related amortization, respectively, compared to \$2.9 million and \$5.4 million in the same periods of 2016, respectively.

-Foreign exchange gain
+Foreign exchange gain (loss)

-Foreign exchange gain was \$1.1 million for the first quarter of 2017, compared to a gain of \$2.3 million in the same period of 2016.
-This reduction was primarily the result of an increase in the value of the Euro compared to the U.S. Dollar.
+Foreign exchange gain was \$3.5 million for the second quarter of 2017, compared to a loss of \$1.1 million in the same period of 2016.
+This gain was primarily the result of an increase in the value of the Euro compared to the U.S. Dollar.

-Income tax expense (recovery)
+Income tax expense